Bylawpedia

 Bylaw Enforcement Officers

 Personnel who enforce local government bylaws are commonly referred to as bylaw enforcement officers in Canada (Government of Canada, n.d.), though there are some variations in terminology.
 For example, in Ontario, enforcement officers employed by municipalities to enforce bylaws are also known as municipal law enforcement officers (Municipal Law Enforcement Officers' Association, n.d.) and, in Alberta, local governments often employ officers known as community peace officers (Association of Alberta Municipalities, n.d.).
-In the province of British Columbia, the most frequently used term is bylaw enforcement officer (Justice Institute of British Columbia, n.d.), although in recent years some communities have begun to reorganize their bylaw enforcement services and retitle their officers with designations such as community services officers (City of Kamloops, 2022) or community safety officers (Bakker, 2023).
+In the province of British Columbia, the most frequently used term is bylaw enforcement officer (Justice Institute of British Columbia, n.d.), although in recent years some communities have reorganized their bylaw enforcement services and retitled their officers with designations such as community services officers (City of Kamloops, 2022) or community safety officers (Bakker, 2023).

 For the sake of simplicity, throughout this website, the term bylaw enforcement officer will be used to refer to all personnel who are employed to enforce local government bylaws, regardless of what their official job title may or may not be.